mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Fixes

 * **DevOps Console configuration**
-    Status routes of the swagger-aggregator service are now configured correctly using Mia Platform standard routes:`/-/healthz` e `/-/ready`
+    Status routes of the swagger-aggregator service are now configured correctly **using Mia Platform standard routes**:`/-/healthz` e `/-/ready`

 * **Design - Microservices**
     Now, when you are creating a microservice starting from Docker Image, you can **specify the port of the docker registry host** (e.g. `host:port/project/service:tag`) without being blocked by the validation of the field.